hyperGG32/DeltaClicker/README.md

 # DeltaClicker
-Open source CLI (Planned to change) based autoclicker that makes use of mouse side buttons, to make it comfortable for pvp's, shooters or games that requires your hand to be always on your mouse!
+Open-source CLIxGUI based autoclicker that makes use of mouse side buttons, to make it comfortable for pvp's, shooters or games that requires your hand to be always on your mouse!